Weighted Ensemble Models Are Strong Continual Learners: Method

-Temporarily disregarding the typical memory limitations of CIL, a practical approach through model ensembling is proposed as follows: individual models are trained for each task sequentially, starting with the pre-trained model, and the model is saved after each task.
-Suppose we have trained on a sequence of \( T \) tasks, then this method will result in \( T \) distinct neural networks, each with its own set of parameters, denoted as \( \theta_1, \ldots, \theta_T \).
-The objective is to create a composite neural network with parameters \( \theta \) ensuring effective performance across all the tasks.
+Temporarily disregarding the typical memory limitations of CIL, a practical approach through model ensembling is proposed as follows: individual models are trained for each task sequentially, starting from the pre-trained model, and the model is saved after each task.
+Suppose we have trained on a sequence of \( T \) tasks: this method will result in \( T \) distinct networks, each with its own set of parameters, denoted as \( \thetavect_1, \ldots, \thetavect_T \).
+The objective is to create a composite neural network with parameters \( \thetavect \) ensuring good performance across all the tasks.